 After the fall of the Roman Empire, the Roman war dog became a dog devoted to hunting, farming, and guarding.
 War had taught these dogs to be extremely versatile and this versatility was very helpful in being a protective guardian for people.
 As a farmhand, the dog guarded livestock and farm buildings.

 Often, more than one Cane Corso was employed to guard different areas of a farm at the same time.
 To keep them apart, a system of chains and pulleys was used that gave each dog a free range of motion over its designated area to guard.
 The collars were often decorative, generally featuring the family’s coat of arms.
 In some cases, the collar was also adorned with spikes, something that came in handy when a wolf was encountered.

 Another farm duty for the Cane Corso was assisting in the breeding of swine.
 After giving birth, a sow would often try to hide her litter.
-The Cane Corso was used to find and incapacitate the sow, allowing the farmer to come and gather her litter.
+The Cane Corso protection dog was used to find and incapacitate the sow, allowing the farmer to come and gather her litter.
 Upon hearing the command, the dog would release the sow and all would travel back to the barn where the sow and her piglets would be reunited.
-The Cane Corso was also used to keep wild boars under control and was known to step in and protect its master when a wild boar went on attack.
+The Cane Corso was also used to keep wild boars under control and was known to step in and protect its master when a wild boar went on the attack.

 Yet another job on the farm for the Cane Corso was to help with cattle.
 In particular, the dog was used to incapacitate a bull in order to separate it from the herd.
 The dog would just clamp down on the bull’s nose or ear.
-This became known as “bull baiting.”
-The dog was also used to protect the herd from predators, both animals and human thieves.
+This became known as “bull-baiting.”
+The dog was also used to protect the herd from predators, both animals, and human thieves.

 Cane Corso as Hunter